Input and Output in R

 -

-can print multiple objects to the R console, clipboard or files.
+printprints an R object to the R console andcatcan print multiple objects to the R console, clipboard or files.
 There is some difference between the outputs generated by these two functions.
-Generally speaking, if you want to see the content of an object in R scenario (keep special characters as they are), you want to useprint
+Generally speaking, if you want to see the content of an object in R scenario (keep special characters as they are), you want to useprint; if you want to see the content in human readable format (special characters are translated), you want to use functioncat.
+I have to mention thatcatdoesn't work for all types of R objects (e.g. objects ofxtable). -

 The function